KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_881262532914974720_882077997841133618_transcript-slime-balloon-mechanics.html)

 **Finding:**
-Slime Balloons from commissions can only receive a cryo aura similar to Amber’s Baron Bunny.
-Cryo swirl, superconduct, freeze, forward melt, shatter, and crystallize reactions can be triggered on them.
-However, superconduct does not reduce physical resistance, cryo swirl with 4pc VV does not reduce cryo resistance, and freeze does not actually stop the Slime Balloon from moving.
+Slime Balloons from commissions can only receive a Cryo aura similar to Amber’s Baron Bunny.
+Cryo Swirl, superconduct, Freezee, forward Melt, shatter, and crystallize reactions can be triggered on them.
+However, superconduct does not reduce Physical resistance, cryo Swirl with 4-Piece VV does not reduce Cryo resistance, and Freezee does not actually stop the Slime Balloon from moving.

 **Evidence:**
-[YouTube](https://youtu.be/ohQrwzEiTUE) - Kazuha’s skill cannot infuse pyro, hydro, or electro off of the Slime Balloon:
+[YouTube](https://youtu.be/ohQrwzEiTUE) - Kazuha’s skill cannot infuse Pyro, hydro, or Electro off of the Slime Balloon:

 Reactions: [YouTube](https://youtu.be/2W-3D2muB9c), [YouTube](https://youtu.be/Yj0XMOYfNCI)

-Kaeya’s skill (noncrit) does 1339 damage both before and after cryo is swirled with Kazuha.
+Kaeya’s skill (noncrit) does 1339 damage both before and after Cryo is Swirled with Kazuha.
 His N1 does not deal increased damage after superconduct is triggered: [YouTube](https://youtu.be/fbWZhi2WRLE).
 Zhongli's universal res shred also has no effect (tested Barbara's N1 and Kaeya's skill): [YouTube](https://youtu.be/8p57ILh8YVg)

 **Significance:**